 Activity: AUCD developed online training modules educating LEND and UCEDD trainees as well as other medical students about health promotion for individuals with ID as part of their existing LEND curriculum.

 Module 1 - Understanding Health and Health Promotion for People with ID is a case-based curriculum focusing on the adult phase of the life and healthcare for individuals with ID.

 Lead organization: AUCD

 Audience: Medical professionals, individuals with ID, families and caregivers, direct service providers - open to anyone

-Activity: Free educational webinars featuring guest speakers on a wide variety of topics related to health promotion will be held every other week for the duration of the grant.
+Activity: Free and premium educational webinars featuring guest speakers on a wide variety of topics related to health promotion.

 Please check the Events and Webinar Archive section tabs for upcoming and archived webinars.